VectorLogoZone/git-svg-icons/.github/ISSUE_TEMPLATE/add-a-site.md

 ---
 name: Add a site
-about: Suggest an git repo with svg icons that you would like us to add
+about: Suggest an git repo with svg images that you would like us to add
 title: ''
 labels: ''
 assignees: ''